LendBook/lendbook-docs/docs/how-it-works/rules.md

         In total, Alice receives 3.072 ETH.
 For simplicity, interest rates are not included in this example.

-* **When a borrower limit order is filled, the borrowing positions linked to this order are automatically closed out.**
+* **When a borrower's own limit order is filled, the borrowing positions linked to this order are automatically closed out.**

-    Borrowers place limit orders as collateral in a pool in order to borrow assets posted by lenders in other pools.
+    Borrowers place limit orders as collateral in a pool to borrow assets posted by lenders in other pools.

     If the market price reaches the limit price of the pool (where borrowers' orders are), takers can trade assets which serve as collateral for the borrowers.
 When a limit order is filled, borrowing positions linked to this order are automatically closed out inside the other pools.